 This money fuels America’s endless wars.
 Untold billions wasted on weapons and waging war has not eradicated violent extremism.
 The U.S. currently devotes roughly 7 cents on diplomacy, peacebuilding, and development aid for every dollar that it spends to prepare for and fight wars.
 When our country spends countless dollars on war without sparing even a relative dime for peace, it has lost its way.
 The American people overwhelmingly support investing in non-military war prevention tools.
 Our elected officials need to listen.

 Where We Are

 In inflation-adjusted terms, Congress is handing more taxpayer money to the Pentagon today than at the height of Vietnam War—and almost as much as the worst of the Iraq and Afghanistan wars.

 As a key part of this obscene budgetary largesse, the Trump Administration wants taxpayers to start making down payments on a $1.2 trillion, 30-year bill to expand, extend, and improve America’s bloated Cold War nuclear weapons arsenal.
-Leading this dangerous and misguided project are current plans to unnecessarily replace and indefinitely prolong America’s risky silo-based intercontinental ballistic missiles (ICBMs), as well as deploy whole new varieties of “low-yield” warheads designed to make using a nuclear weapon easier.
+Leading this dangerous and misguided project are current plans to unnecessarily replace and indefinitely prolong America’s risky silo-based intercontinental ballistic missiles (ICBMs).

 What Can We Do?

 The best method to prevent further waste and war-fueling budgets is to simply cut the Pentagon’s topline.
 Cutting the overall Pentagon budget would force military leaders to start making hard choices about which programs and capabilities really matter.

 As a start, there are some straightforward steps Congress can take to start reining in the military-industrial machine:

 - Bar any military spending increases until the Pentagon successfully passes its full financial audit—if it can’t keep track of what it has, why should it get more?

 - Ensure that, at a minimum, no more than a dollar gets spent on fighting war for every dime that is budgeted for building peace.
-This would represent a vast improvement compared to current spending.
+This would represent a vast improvement compared to current spending of only 7 cents on diplomacy for each dollar spent on war.